DataFire/Integrations/integrations/generated/google_calendar/README.md

   * creator `object`: The creator of the event.
 Read-only.
     * displayName `string`: The creator's name, if available.
     * email `string`: The creator's email address, if available.
     * id `string`: The creator's Profile ID, if available.
-It corresponds to theid field in the People collection of the Google+ API
+It corresponds to the id field in the People collection of the Google+ API
     * self `boolean`: Whether the creator corresponds to the calendar on which this copy of the event appears.
 Read-only.
 The default is False.
   * description `string`: Description of the event.
+Can contain HTML.
 Optional.
   * end [EventDateTime](#eventdatetime)
   * endTimeUnspecified `boolean`: Whether the end time is actually unspecified.
 An end time is still provided for compatibility reasons, even if this attribute is set to True.
 The default is False.
   * etag `string`: ETag of the resource.
   * extendedProperties `object`: Extended properties of the event.
     * private `object`: Properties that are private to the copy of the event that appears on this calendar.
     * shared `object`: Properties that are shared between copies of the event on other attendees' calendars.
   * gadget `object`: A gadget that extends this event.
+Gadgets are deprecated; this structure is instead only used for returning birthday calendar metadata.
     * display `string`: The gadget's display mode.
-Optional.
+Deprecated.
 Possible values are:
     * height `integer`: The gadget's height in pixels.
 The height must be an integer greater than 0.
 Optional.
+Deprecated.
     * iconLink `string`: The gadget's icon URL.
 The URL scheme must be HTTPS.
+Deprecated.
     * link `string`: The gadget's URL.
 The URL scheme must be HTTPS.
+Deprecated.
     * preferences `object`: Preferences.
     * title `string`: The gadget's title.
+Deprecated.
     * type `string`: The gadget's type.
+Deprecated.
     * width `integer`: The gadget's width in pixels.
 The width must be an integer greater than 0.
 Optional.
+Deprecated.
   * guestsCanInviteOthers `boolean`: Whether attendees other than the organizer can invite others to the event.
 Optional.
 The default is True.
   * guestsCanModify `boolean`: Whether attendees other than the organizer can modify the event.
 Optional.
 The default is False.
   * guestsCanSeeOtherGuests `boolean`: Whether attendees other than the organizer can see who the event's attendees are.
 Optional.
 The default is True.